daanbergmans/R2E_TwitchChromeExtension/README.md

 # R2E_TwitchChromeExtension
-Chrome extension (bundled with the custom RESTful API) for translating Russian (but any other language works as well) into English!
+Chrome extension (bundled with the custom RESTful API) for translating Russian (but any other language works as well) into English in Twitch chat!

 # Usability
 - The extension is NOT available on the chrome store (yet :thinking: )